Why Invest in Semarang?

 Previous paragraphs proved that Semarang should be on the list of anyone considering entering the Indonesian market.
 Especially entrepreneurs who deal with food and beverages, production of textile and manufacturing should pay extra attention – these opportunities are worth investing in Semarang region.

 Food and beverages are one of the fastest-growing industries.
 According to the latest numbers from the Ministry of Agriculture it grew 9.45 percent in the third quarter of 2017, and further development is expected for this year due to high investments and governmental support.

 Moreover, Indonesia as the most populous Muslim country in the world can become the leading producer of halal food.
 Taking into consideration that some 87 percent of Indonesians are followers of Islam, the sector of halal food processing industry will flourish accordingly.

 Clothing manufacturing in Semarang is also on the rise.
 About 60 medium-sized and large textile enterprises relocated from Jakarta to the Central Java region in 2017.
 They are mainly attracted by the affordable workforce and the readiness of the local authorities for the industrial development of the area.

-The major export destinations for textile from Semarang are the ever-growing markets of China, Japan, and the USA.
+The major export destinations for textiles from Semarang are the ever-growing markets of China, Japan, and the USA.
 The demand from Turkey and Egypt contributes significantly to the overall sales.

 According to the chairman of the Association of Textile Manufacturers, Agung Wahono, the next step is to explore opportunities in other Middle Eastern countries.

 Besides the industries mentioned above, there is a wide range of other fields in which manufacturers will find appropriate facilities for their businesses.
 For instance, 11 percent of the Kendal Industrial Park tenants are furniture producers, 13 percent are engaged in logistics and 24 percent produce building materials.

 Cekindo with its office in Semarang is ready to help you to expand your business and join the successful entrepreneurs in the Central Java region.
-Fill the form below and we will assist you when investing in Semarang.
+Fill in the form below and we will assist you when investing in Semarang.